 In this case, the IDL union maps to xsd:choice, where the name of the type is SampleTypes.Poly.
 By default, Artix uses the xsd:choice type as the representation of the union throughout the contract.

 WSDL mapping-OMG alternative

-The IDL-to-WSDL compiler for the C++ runtime (which includes the JAX-RPC Java binding) also generates the following alternative mapping for the IDL union type:
+The IDL-to-WSDL compiler also generates the following alternative mapping for the IDL union type: